siddhanthakur43/NodeJs/work.md

 install nodemon and add scripts to package.json dependencies
 -g use
-diff bw caret and tilde@
+diff bw caret and tilde

+Play with routes and route handlers ex. /, /hello, /test order of routes matters test api calls in postman write logic to handle all api call get,put,post, delete